 “The ‘glowing (faux) testimonial’ is dead.
 Today, it’s all about hard data.
 Hard customer reviews data that companies can’t influence.
 No reviews by friends.
 No reviews by colleagues”.

 There are 2 types of customer review online today.
 They are…

-- UNVERIFIED “testimonials” that lack any kind of supporting evidence whereby people can tell whether they’re genuine or not.
+- UNVERIFIED “testimonials” that lack supporting evidence whereby people can tell whether they’re genuine or not.
 Often, reviews of this nature will be false, and invented, or include quotes from friends, colleagues and family.

 - VERIFIED reviews that look like this, and appear on a dedicated reviews platform (aka a website that just focuses on collecting reviews).
-These reviews are rubber-stamped as genuine using unique identifiers (PayPal transaction IDs, for example) and the fact that the company isn’t involved in collecting the reviews (that part happens between the reviews website and the customer).
+These reviews are rubber-stamped as genuine using unique identifiers (PayPal transaction IDs, typically) and the fact that the company isn’t involved in collecting their reviews (that part happens between the reviews site and the customer).

 “With over 800 verified customer reviews online, we are the most publicly scrutinised screenwriting company in the world…”